U-Ranking report

 U-Ranking Volume

-Postgraduate Ranking 2022
+Postgraduate Ranking

-The analysis done is completed with the elaboration of a synthetic index based on 12 indicators that evaluate the performance of universities in the areas of the training process, quality, internationalization and employability of their postgraduate programs.
+The analysis is completed with the elaboration of a synthetic index based on 12 indicators that evaluate the performance of universities in the areas of the training process, quality, internationalization and employability of their postgraduate programs.
 This index allows Spanish universities to be ordered according to performance of their postgraduate studies, offering six postgraduate rankings: one for each area of study and another global that groups the information of all of them.

 You can consult the complete analysis in the 2022 U-Ranking report